Companion varieties for root systems and Fermat arrangements: Companion varieties for root systems

 \section{Companion varieties for root systems}

-In \cite{HMNT} the authors study unexpected hypersurfaces related to root systems.
+In \cite[Section 3]{HMNT} the authors study unexpected hypersurfaces related to root systems.
+These are finite sets of vectors in a vector spaces satisfying certain number of conditions, see \cite{Humphreys} for introduction, motivation and basic properties of this important notion.
+For us root systems are just a source of interesting configurations of points in projective spaces and we don't use explicitly any of many properties they enjoy.
 A vector $v$ in the root system in the vector space $V$ determines a point in the projective space $\P(V)$, which corresponds to the line spanned by $v$.
 As the set $Z$ one takes all points in $\P(V)$ determined in this way by all vectors in the root system.

 The study in \cite{HMNT} was motivated by \cite{DIV14}, where the first example of an unexpected curve coming from the $B_3$ root system was found.
 Computer experiments carried out in \cite{HMNT} provide the following list of root systems admitting a unique unexpected hypersurface.
-In the table, $N$ stands for the dimension of the ambient projective space $\P^N$, $d$ for the degree of an unexpected hypersurface and $m$ for the multiplicity in the general point.
+In Table \ref{tab:root systems with 1 unexpected} the number $N$ stands for the dimension of the ambient projective space $\P^N$ the number $d$ for the degree of an unexpected hypersurface and $m$ for the multiplicity in the general point.

-As \cite{HMNT} and \cite{BMSS} study the $B_3$ case in detail, we turn out our attention to the $B_4$ root system and to the $H_3$ root system.
-They are the only root systems determining a set of points $Z$ with an unexpected hypersurface of degree $d$ and multiplicity $m<d$ at a general point.
+As \cite[Section 3]{HMNT} and \cite[Section 2]{BMSS} study the $B_3$ case in detail, we turn our attention to the $B_4$ root system and to the $H_3$ root system.
+We will encounter a couple of new phenomena in the course: \begin{itemize} \item in the case of the $B_4$ root system, after passing to the appropriate subspace of $[I(B_4)]_4$, we obtain a variety with an isomorphic companion variety; \item in the case of the $H_3$ root system we obtain the companion surface which is not aCM and which is embedded in a space of lower dimension than the initial variety. \end{itemize}